-Kids Cups – The best part about making energizing smoothies instead of drinking coffee is that you can share them with your children.
+The best part about making energizing smoothies instead of drinking coffee is that you can share them with your children.
 What’s healthy for us is healthy for them too!
-Get them their own little cup to make drinking their smoothie a little easier and a lot more fun!
+Get them their own little kids cup to make drinking their smoothie a little easier and a lot more fun!

-One of the things that can keep you from making an energizing smoothie is that it’s a little more time consuming then brewing a cup of joe.
+One of the things that can keep you from making an energizing smoothie is that it’s a little more time-consuming than brewing a cup of coffee.
 There is a lot more preparation that goes into it which is such a good excuse for not making one and going for something easier and a lot less healthy.
 However, there are some tips and tricks for making smoothies quick and simple to throw together.

 15 Energizing Smoothies for Exhausted Mamas